 Viral hepatitis is the most common form of liver inflammation.
 It can be caused by any of the hepatitis viruses identified as A, B C, D and E, which are covered in some detail in the following pages.

-Nearly 1000 Australians die each year from hepatitis B and C. Four Victorians die every week as a consequence of viral hepatitis.
-Liver cancer largely caused by chronic viral hepatitis infection is the fastest increasing cause of cancer death in Australia.
+Nearly 1000 Australians die each year from hepatitis B and C related causes.
+Four Victorians die every week as a consequence of viral hepatitis.
+Liver cancer largely caused by chronic viral hepatitis infection is the fastest increasing cause of cancer death in the country.

 Select from the below: